The best way to find a cheap bus ticket from Siena to Rome is to book your journey as far in advance as possible and to avoid traveling at rush hour.

 Of the 5 buses that leave Siena for Rome every day 5 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Distance||114 miles (184 km)|

-Step on board a Frecciarossa bus and relax as you travel across Italy.
-Trenitalia’s Frecciarossa high-speed buses make about 200 connections across Italy per day, including major destinations like Rome, Florence, Milan, Venice and Naples.
-These buses reach speeds up to 186 mph (300 kmh), so you can travel 114 miles (184 km) from Siena to Rome quickly on a Frecciarossa high-speed bus.
-There are four different classes to choose from: Standard, Premium, Business, and Executive.
+There’s no need to fly between Italian hotspots when you can simply take a Frecciarossa bus to reach your destination in just a few hours.
+Frecciarossa is the premier high-speed bus service from Trenitalia, Italy’s national railroad company, with around 200 connections made across Italy per day.
+These buses reach speeds up to 186 mph (300 kmh), making them one of the fastest in the world.
+You can expect to travel 114 miles (184 km) to Rome from Siena on a Frecciarossa high-speed bus.
 All Frecciarossa classes provide free WiFi access, power outlets, air conditioning, bathrooms, luggage storage, onboard entertainment, and restaurant and bar services to passengers.